 ”After all, I’ve done for you.”￼

-After all, often to guilt us into feeling obligated, if you question them as to what they’ve done for you, this questions their sense of entitlement, the belief they are special they’ll can then come after you or fall silent on you, when we look at what they truly did it’s often very little.
+After all, often to guilt us into feeling obligated into doing something for them, if you question them as to what they’ve done for you, this questions their sense of entitlement, the belief they are special they can then come after you or fall silent on you, when we look at what they truly did it’s often very little.

 ” It is what it is.”

-When they’re not accepting responsibility, but not passing, a case of let’s leave it in the past, they might use “you’re to hung up on the past .”
+When they’re not accepting responsibility, but not passing, a case of let’s leave it in the past, they might use “you’re too hung up on the past .”

 ”I’m sorry if you.”